taylormike/ihnil/README.md

 ## Description

-Source-to-source AST transformation and code optimization.
+Source-to-source AST transformation and optimization.

-Prounced: "EYE-nihl"; for use on Python code modules. :snake:
+Prounced: "EYE-nil", for use on Python code modules. :snake:

 I hate nested "if" loops.
 They're ugly, they're slow, they've got to go.
 While there are *some* instances where they are necessary, let's see if we